 Best overall garden hose

-If you go the expandable-hose route, be sure to keep them safely stored when not in use.
-According to Timothy Hammond of Big City Gardener in Houston, “The same thing that makes them light and accessible also leaves them prone to tearing or punctures.”
-Southern California gardener CaliKim, whose YouTube tutorials help millions, likes to keep her expandable hoses hanging “neatly and compactly on a wall-mounted rack.”
+An expandable hose is a great space-saving option, used by the Southern California gardener and YouTube content creator known as CaliKim.
+This highly rated model from TBI Pro has four layers of latex to prevent leaks or bursting and can expand from 17 feet to 50 feet in length.
+Be sure to keep it stored out of the way when not in use: According to Timothy Hammond of Big City Gardener in Houston, “The same thing that makes them light and accessible also leaves them prone to tearing or punctures.”
+(CaliKim keeps hers hanging “neatly and compactly on a wall-mounted rack.”)

 Best retractable garden hose

 Length: 50 inches, 89 inches | Interior diameter: 9/16-inch | Material: PVC, nylon fittings

 Hammond and gardener Katie Parks love the hoses from Australian manufacturer Hoselink, which has a great reputation among gardeners for durability and precise design.
 This one, which Hammond calls “an exceptional hose,” retracts with a tug into a wall-mounted holder when you’re finished watering, which helps prevent kinking and tangling.
 The holder can also rotate 180 degrees, which adds extra maneuverability.

 Best stylish garden hose